-If you follow the information presented in the above FAQs concerning installation and tuning, Aerovane II could tighten your groups and increase your effective range.
+If you fletch Aerovane II correctly, Aerovane II could tighten your groups and increase your effective range.
 The use of Aerovane will not turn an average archer into a tournament archer over night, but they will provide more consistent flight.
-Thus, allowing the average archer the ability to tune their specific set-up for a possible increase in accuracy.
+Thus an average archer can possibly increase in accuracy using Aerovane II.

-Since Aerovanes are based on airfoil technology, it is essential that it is as rigid as possible to generate as much lift as the material science allows.
-If safety were not an issue, the Aerovane would be made out of metal to fully utilize the airfoil.
+Since Aerovanes are based on airfoil technology, it is essential that it is as rigid as possible to generate as much lift as the material can allow.
+If safety were not an issue, the Aerovane would be made of metal to fully utilize the airfoil.

 The Aerovane is made of very stiff plastic, no doubt about it.
-Like all high durometer plastic, low temperatures will make it very brittle.
+Like all high durometer plastic, low temperature will make it very brittle.
 When the temperature reaches around -10F, any in flight contact with the Aerovane will lead to shattering of the vane.
-As long as it does not make contact in mid air, the Aerovane will not crack or tear even at much lower temperatures.
+As long as it does not make contact in mid air, Aerovane will not crack or tear even at lower temperature.

-Most fletching glues should work well with Aerovane, but due to the release agent embedded inside the material, acetone should be used remove all foreign material before gluing the vane on the shaft.
-Low viscocity glue Aerovane glue AG0600 or super glue type like GoatTough glue will also work in many occasions as long as the vane is clean and treated correctly.
+Most fletching glues should work well with Aerovane, but due to the release agent embedded inside the material, acetone should be used to remove all foreign material before gluing the vane on the shaft.
+Low viscosity glue Aerovane glue AG0600 / super glue type like GoatTough glue / AG0GEL will work in many occasions as long as the vane is clean and treated correctly.
 For best result regarding Aerovane fletching see procedure in .

 Most metal straight clamp type jigs with Aerovane tool installed would be usable to fletch the Aerovane effectively.
 Please note that although the Arizona Easy Fletch straight clamp claims to be straight, it is actually a 1 degree offset, thus not suitable for fletching Aerovane for high speed.
 For best overall performance, Aerovane Jig with up to 1/72 degree tolerance is best suited for Aerovane.